 A quick and dirty way to phrase this argument is: change is real; change requires some fundamental underlying substrate, an ultimate “causy thing,” that makes change possible; ergo, that has to be God.
 The handwave at the end there, from the major premise to the conclusion, involves some convoluted step of reasoning about there having to be some actual thing that actualizes change, which itself is not actualized by anything else—something “self-actualizing.”
 Aristotle’s “Unmoved Mover.”
 How you get a mind out of that is where it gets all wobbly and his supposed logical precision dissolves.

 Really, the most nothingly nothing you can have without facing a logical contradiction, is the absence of everything except logically contradictory states of affairs.
 And that means everything.
 Including gods, laws of physics, rules, objects, minds, or extensions of space or time.
-And by Feser’s own reasoning, the absence of everything except logically contradictory states of affairs entails the presence of every logically necessary thing.
+And by Feser’s own reasoning, the absence of everything except logically necessary states of affairs entails the presence of every logically necessary thing.
 And nothing else.
-The absence of everything but logical contradictions is the same thing as the presence of only the logically necessary.
+Hence the absence of everything including logical contradictions is the same thing as the presence of only the logically necessary.
 Since if some entity’s existence is logically necessary, by definition its absence would entail a logical contradiction.
 That’s literally what “logically necessary” means.

 But what happens when you take away everything except that which is demonstrably logically necessary?
 Not what we “conjecture” or “wish” were logically necessary; no, we don’t get to cheat.
 No circular arguments.
 Only what we can actually formally prove is logically necessary.
 And that means, prove now, not at some hypothetical future time.
 We don’t get to “conjecture” or “wish” into existence some new logical necessity we have yet to really prove is such.
 Well.
 What happens is, we get a nothing-state that logically necessarily becomes a multiverse that will contain a universe that looks just like ours.
 To a probability infinitesimally near 100%.
 See Ex Nihilo Onus Merdae Fit.